 We use a newspaper pellet brand like “Yesterday’s News” or “Fresh 4 Life” (Non-scented).

 In our adult enclosures, we sometimes add Coco Fiber In a deep dish, this allows for natural burrowing without the mess.

 All substrates have pros and cons.
 Some are dangerous to use.

 Do not use - Pine, Cedar, or Calci-Sand.

-There are some risks with Shredded, or fine chipped Aspen, but many keepers use these.
+There are some risks with Aspen, both Shredded, or fine chipped.
+Many keepers use aspen, we however, do not recomend it.

 QUICK SHOPPING CHECKLIST